Dana Monroe: Establishment of the Monroe family

 In June 2021, it was announced that Smith had been promoted to a regular cast member after her six-month testing period and that her father, Harvey Monroe (Ross Boatman), would be joining the series.
 Smith was excited for Boatman to play her father since she was a fan of his after seeing him on the BBC series Mum.
 Digital Spy's Sophie Dainty wrote that Dana is close to Harvey and that he would be protective of her when he is introduced to Bobby.
 After Dana and Bobby have sex, he reveals to Dana that years ago, he murdered his older sister Lucy Beale (Hetti Bywater) and the truth about his prison life.
 She is disgusted by what he has done and how he has lied, telling him their relationship is over.
 Digital Spy's Susannah Alexander wrote that Dana may have "been put off him for good after his revelations", hinting the end of their relationship.
-Bobby's brother, Peter Beale (Dayle Hudson), secretly contacts Dana and asks her to give Bobby another chance.
+Bobby's half-brother, Peter Beale (Dayle Hudson), secretly contacts Dana and asks her to give Bobby another chance.
 While no there was no prior confirmation on if she would continue their relationship, the Radio Times predicted that the pair would reconcile.
 The pair eventually reconcile and initially decide against telling Harvey about Bobby's past.
 Actress Smith said that the decision to lie to her father causes Dana anxiety since she is close to Harvey and has never lied to him.
 She explained: "She's not a typical teenager that goes out to parties or sneaks out.
 She's never had a boyfriend before, it's all very new to her so she's worried about Harvey finding out."
 Smith added that since Harvey is a strict father, he may forbid the relationship, but expressed her personal hopes that their relationship continued as she liked the pairing.